Welcome! Here are the website rules, as well as some tips for using this forum.

 Looks to me like it would take a crazy amount of solids in the water to do this.
 I see no evidence of any solids in any of my lines supply or return.

-1926 1000EDR Mouat 2 pipe vapor system,1957 Bryant Boiler 463,000 BTU input, Natural vacuum operation with single solenoid vent, Custom PLC control
+@Henry once a system was filled with this stuff how would you ever clean it out?1926 1000EDR Mouat 2 pipe vapor system,1957 Bryant Boiler 463,000 BTU input, Natural vacuum operation with single solenoid vent, Custom PLC control0 -

 I have had some overenthusiastic chemical conditions.
 Normally, we drain the boiler, perform a wash and flush several times.
 It takes a whole day.
 They don't realise it much on heating boilers.
 They will usually spot on production boilers.
 Here is an example of a heating boiler where there is no need for any chemicals.

-1926 1000EDR Mouat 2 pipe vapor system,1957 Bryant Boiler 463,000 BTU input, Natural vacuum operation with single solenoid vent, Custom PLC control
+1926 1000EDR Mouat 2 pipe vapor system,1957 Bryant Boiler 463,000 BTU input, Natural vacuum operation with single solenoid vent, Custom PLC control0 -

 In a heating system, it usualy solidifies in the pipes as the steam velocity is low.
-In an industrial use where the velocity is much higher, it ends up after the control valves, Y strainers, steam traps or in the actual production.
+In an industrial use where the velocity is much higher, it ends up after the control valves, Y strainers, steam traps or in the actual production.0

 We replaced the boiler with a Smith.
 Notice the drop headder and two blowdowns.